-- 1.1 The school will undertake to ensure compliance with all the relevant legislation with regard to the provision of First Aid for pupils, staff, parents and visitors.
+1.1 Radnor House Sevenoaks (the School) will ensure compliance with all relevant legislation regarding the provision of First Aid for pupils, staff, parents, and visitors.
 We will ensure that procedures are in place to meet that responsibility.
-The policy will be reviewed annually. - 1.2 Aims and Objectives: - To identify the First Aid needs of the school in line with current legislation regarding the Management of Health and Safety at Work Regulations. - To ensure that a First Aid provision is available at all times whilst people are on the premises and on premises used by the school. - To ensure that when recruiting staff, an appropriate number of successful candidates hold relevant First Aid qualifications and have been suitably trained or are prepared to undertake training. - To maintain a record of all First Aid training at the school and to review First Aid needs and procedures annually. - To provide on-going training and ensure monitoring of training needs. - To provide sufficient appropriate resources and facilities. - To provide awareness of Health and Safety issues within the school and on school trips to prevent, where possible, potential dangers or accidents. - To inform staff, parents and pupils of the First Aid arrangements at the school. - To report, record and where appropriate investigate all accidents. - To keep accident records and to report to the HSE as required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulation (RIDDOR) in force at the time. - To maintain up-to-date pupil information on SIMS at the beginning of each academic year, and as appropriate thereafter, along with pupils' individual healthcare plans. - 1.3 All members of staff must ensure they have read this First Aid Policy.
+The policy will be reviewed annually.

+1.2 Aims and Objectives:

+- To identify the First Aid needs of the School in line with current legislation regarding the Management of Health and Safety at Work Regulations. - To ensure that a First Aid provision is always available whilst people are on the premises and used by the School. - To ensure that when recruiting staff, an appropriate number of successful candidates hold relevant First Aid qualifications and have been suitably trained or are prepared to undertake training. - To maintain a record of all First Aid training at the School and to review First Aid needs and procedures annually. - To provide on-going training and ensure monitoring of training needs. - To provide sufficient appropriate resources and facilities. - To provide awareness of Health and Safety issues within the School and on School trips to prevent, where possible, potential dangers or accidents. - To inform staff, parents and pupils of the First Aid arrangements at the School. - To report, record and where appropriate investigate all accidents. - To keep accident records and to report to the HSE as required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulation (RIDDOR) in force at the time. - To maintain up-to-date pupil information on ISAMS and Evolve at the beginning of each academic year, and as appropriate thereafter, along with pupils' individual healthcare plans. - 1.3 All members of staff must ensure they have read this First Aid Policy.